Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb.md

 ### Authentication Parameters

-For authentication, <Constant name="cloud" /> users can use either a **Database username and password** for Postgres and Postgres compatible databases.
+For authentication, <Constant name="cloud" /> users can use **Database username and password** for Postgres and Postgres compatible databases.
+For more information on what is supported, check out the database specific setup page for limitations and helpful tips.

-For Redshift, users can use **IAM User authentication** via [extended attributes](/docs/dbt-cloud-environments#extended-attributes) or Identity Center via [external Oauth](/docs/cloud/manage-access/external-oauth)
+In addition, for Redshift, users can use **IAM User authentication** via [extended attributes](/docs/dbt-cloud-environments#extended-attributes) or Identity Center via [external Oauth](/docs/cloud/manage-access/external-oauth)

 <Tabs
   defaultValue="database"